 The History of Bees, The End of the Ocean, and The Last Wild Horses, Maja Lunde

-The first three novels of Maja Lunde’s climate quartet are real page turners.
-Whilst the topic may not strike you as light holiday reading, The History of Bees, The End of the Ocean, and The Last Wild Horses are beautifully written and capture the ever so current topic of climate change in a way that really stays with you.
-Lunde's writing of the quartet's final volume was paused when the pandemic hit and she decided to turn the experience of this unexpected state of emergency into her next book.
+The first three novels of Maja Lunde’s climate quartet are real page turners, making them great summer reads.
+Although the topic may not strike you as light holiday reading, The History of Bees, The End of the Ocean, and The Last Wild Horses are beautifully written and capture the ever so current topic of climate change in a way that really stays with you.
+Lunde's writing of the quartet's final volume was paused when the pandemic hit.
+She decided to turn the experience of this unexpected state of emergency into her next book.
 Having seen the transformation that the pandemic has had on my personal and professional — Internal Comms — life, it's on top of my reading list as soon as it's published. — Melanie Lanick, Team Lead Global Customer Marketing

 The Portable Jung, edited by Joseph Campbell

 Why do we act the way we do?
 What does that mean for how we communicate?
 Edited by Joseph Campbell, this tidy tome surveys some of Jung’s greatest insights: the elementary terms and themes of analytical psychology, his theory of personality (the underpinnings of Myers-Briggs), the stages of life, the concept of the collective unconscious, the mysterious archetypes that emerge across cultures and times that are bearing on our individual development.
-A well-known and still refreshing perspective with great explanatory power for all kinds of sticky situations communicators face. — Peter Mallozzi, Principal Value Consultant
+While it may not be in the top ten of great summer reads, it provides a well-known and still refreshing perspective with great explanatory power for all kinds of sticky situations communicators face. — Peter Mallozzi, Principal Value Consultant

 Brave, Not Perfect: How Celebrating Imperfection Helps You Live Your Best, Most Joyful Life, Reshma Saujani